Bit-Apps-Pro/file-manager/readme.txt

 = Requirements =

-- At least Firefox 12, Internet Explorer 9, Safari 6, Opera 12 or Chrome/Chromium 19
-- PHP 7.4+ (recommended)
-- Minimum 5.6
-- Up to 8.2.12
-- Supports 8.2.12 on production environment
+- Works on all modern browser
+- php version:
+    Minimum: 7.4
+    Tested up to: 8.3
-- DISALLOW_FILE_EDIT must be false to edit files from Bit File Manager.
+- "DISALLOW_FILE_EDIT" must be false to edit files from Bit File Manager.

 = Installation process =